akiokussu/outbrain_ex/Consul-API/HowTo.md

 * Check SSH to VM: **vagrant ssh**
 * Check UI to VM: **curl http://localhost:8500 -L**

-To access the Consul Web UI on a remote VM via SSH, set up an SSH tunnel for port forwarding from your local machine.
+To access the Consul Web UI on a remote VM via SSH, set up an SSH tunnel for port forwarding from local machine.
 This allows secure, local browser access to the remote Consul Web UI.
-<br>**ssh -i your_key -L 8500:localhost:8500 user@remote-server -p 22**
+<br>**ssh -i _key -L 8500:localhost:8500 user@remote-server -p 22**

 ### 3. Build the API Service: